maawoo/TDC_thesis/source/02_background.md

 The infrastructure of storing large volumes of EO data, while ensuring rapid data access and transfer, is another important aspect to consider.
 EODCs can be implemented on local High Performance Computing (HPC) facilities, as demonstrated by @Lewis2017.
 Cloud computing and storage environments like Amazon Web Services (AWS) can also be a viable infrastructure option [@Ferreira2020a].

 **Access and Analysis**
-To access and analyze the stored data, and to add new data products to the data cube, functionalities must be implemented within the infrastructure.
+To access and analyse the stored data, and to add new data products to the data cube, functionalities must be implemented within the infrastructure.
 The availability of these functionalities to end-users can be through APIs (Application Programming Interface).
 Several software layers (front-end & back-end) that serve different purposes, are also imaginable.

 **Interoperability**
 The interoperability between different data cubes is a crucial aspect to prevent them to become 'silos of information'.
 Interoperability can be enabled through the use of widely-adopted geospatial standards, which are governed by the Open Geospatial Consortium (OGC) and the International Organization for Standardization (ISO). @Giuliani2019 emphasize the importance of this aspect.